 Acute tubular necrosis

-Management first targets rehydration and cessation of causative agent.
+Management first targets rehydration and cessation of any causative agent.
 Prognosis is typically favorable due to the kidney's mechanism for replacement of tubular cells in approximately 1-3 weeks.
 In cases of severe kidney injury and complications (for example, extremely elevated serum potassium), dialysis may be necessary for supportive care.

 N17.0 – Acute kidney failure with tubular necrosis